 How to Complete the Pre-Legislative AssignmentEverything you need to know about completing the Subtopic Exploration Sheet

 Research the crisis!
-This year’s long-term crisis is public health reform.
+This year’s long-term crisis is TBA.

 Write one “exploration” for each crisis, with three “subtopics” in each exploration.
 Save your final paper in the form of a PDF.